 - Dried Fruit (careful if you are diabetic)

 - Pumpkin seeds

 - Sunflower seeds

-- All these incredients can be obtained at health food stores i.e. Holland & Barretts and mixed according to taste in a big cereal container.
+- All these ingredients can be obtained at health food stores i.e. Holland & Barretts and mixed according to taste in a big cereal container.

 - Eating a bowl of this cereal every day will after a few days relieve most peoples constipation, reduce bowel transit times for food, reduce bowel spasm through prolonged bowel transit and “relax” your bowels by adding bulk.

 - Should you still suffer symptoms after starting your dietary changes, please see your doctor again.

 - For very young children that cannot yet have the above cereal I usually recommend to give Porridge with some Linseed and a mashed up banana for breakfast (mash and mix banana into hot porridge to cool down and add linseed).
 You can also put linseed into yoghurts etc.

 What Public Health England advises regarding physical activity.

 We know from research that from all medical interventions we pay for to improve the health of the population and reduce hospital admissions exercise based interventions give some of the best investment returns.
 That’s for example why we paid for additional pulmonary rehabilitation interventions in Bracknell & Ascot in order to improve the life of patients with respiratory conditions.
 That is also why we have sponsored a lot of other activity based schemes.